Veto vs ContextFort: AI Authorization Platform Comparison

 - You want framework integrations with LangGraph, OpenAI, Anthropic, etc.

-- You need human-in-the-loop approval workflows for sensitive operations
+- You need human review workflows for sensitive operations

 - You want an open source SDK you can inspect and modify